Himanshu7698/job-import-system/README.md

 ## Install & run (development)

 > These commands assume separate folders for `backend` and `frontend`.
 If your repo is monorepo change paths accordingly.
+> First create an .env file, then copy all values from env.example into it.

 1. Unzip / clone repo